Trump Receives Flak For Tweeting About Terminating NAFTA While Texas Suffers From Wrath Of Hurricane Harvey

 Twitter is ganging up once more on Donald Trump after he used the social media platform to endorse a couple of his unpopular agendas all while Texas is being battered by Hurricane Harvey.
 Trump also managed to boast about his victory in Missouri in the 2016 presidential elections.

 Trump tweeted early on Sunday that renegotiations regarding the North American Free Trade Agreement or NAFTA, which he described as the worst trade deal ever made, is ongoing.
-He also said that Mexico and Canada are “both being very difficult” which may force him to terminate the NAFTA deal, a promise he made during the campaign period.
+He also said that Mexico and Canada are “both being very difficult,” which may force him to terminate the NAFTA deal, a promise he made during the campaign period.

 Now that Trump has been elected as the 45th President of the United States, it is highly likely that he makes good on his promise to terminate NAFTA or at least rewrite it.
 Trump believes that the NAFTA deal is responsible for killing jobs and worsening the U.S. deficit, according to Reuters.

 The U.S., Canada and Mexico have already started the opening round of renegotiations involving NAFTA.
-The first five-day event which started August 16 and concluded last Sunday was held in Washington, D.C. while the next five-day round of talks will commence on September 1 in Mexico.
+The first five-day event, which started August 16 and concluded last Sunday, was held in Washington, D.C. while the next five-day round of talks will commence on September 1 in Mexico.

 Trump renews threat to scrap NAFTA going into next round of talks https://t.co/yTaMFaULLp pic.twitter.com/sBP1SUOqeI